 If you’ve recently become the lucky pet owner of a Golden Retriever, you’re in for a rollicking good time.
 This breed of dog is as loyal and as loving as they come.
 So, in order to ensure that your new, faithful companion lives a long and healthy life, there are some common medical issues Goldens face which you should be aware of.

-Unfortunately, Goldens, amongst a few other dog breeds, are predisposed towards a degenerative disease known as hip dysplasia.
-Should this disease go untreated, it could severely impact both their overall health and well-being along with the length of their life.
-That said, if you know the common signs of hip dysplasia and catch it early on, there are steps you can take to manage the issue, mitigate symptoms, or all together treat the problem.
-Below, we will discuss golden retriever hip dysplasia, the signs, and treatment options at your disposal.
+Unfortunately, Goldens, amongst a few other dog breeds, are predisposed towards joint problems a.
+Should it go untreated, it could severely impact both their overall health and well-being along with the length of their life.
+That said, if you know the common signs of hip problems and catch it early on, there are steps you can take to manage the issue, mitigate symptoms, or all together treat the problem.
+Below, we will discuss golden retriever hip problems, the signs, and treatment options at your disposal.

 Reasons Why Golden Retriever Hip Dysplasia Occurs

-If you have a Golden Retriever with hip dysplasia, you’ll naturally wonder why it happens.
+If you have a Golden Retriever with hip problems, you’ll naturally wonder why it happens.
 The Universities Federation for Animal Welfare had this to say in response:

-With that in mind, the most common Golden Retriever hip dysplasia signs are:
+The most common Golden Retriever hip problems signs are: